Acceptable Use Policy (ISP-09)

 2. Scope

-All members of the University (staff, students and associates), members of other institutions who have been granted federated access to use the University’s facilities, together with any others who may have been granted permission to use the University’s information and communication technology facilities by the Chief Digital and Information Officer are subject to this policy.
+All members of the University (as defined in the University’s Constitution: Ordinance 9, section 7), together with any others who may have been granted permission to use the University provided information and communication technology facilities, are subject to this policy.

 3. Policy